ltcrawshaw/PHP-dynamic-site-example/README.md

 # PHP-dynamic-site-example
 A fictional site to demonstrate how to dynamically manage a website with php and mysql

-import the pht.sql file into a mysql database and create a user with propper proper access to the database.
+import the pht.sql file into a mysql database and create a user with propper access to the database.

 Enter the user's credentials in the pht/includes/db.html.php file.